 I came to college with no intention of joining a sorority.
 I signed up for primary recruitment on the last possible day after being convinced by my roommates.
 I had zero expectations going into recruitment but I was fully devoted after philanthropy round.
 I was surrounded by incredible women who cared deeply about others and represented hundreds of years of sisterhood and service that has spread its influence across the globe.
 Not only would I get the unconditional love and support from a sisterhood but I had the opportunity to extend that support to improve the lives of others.
 Philanthropy was one of the main factors for me when choosing a sorority which is what lead me to be a proud Alpha Sigma Alpha woman today.
 The strongest connection I felt during recruitment was to their philanthropic partner – Girls on the Run.

 Girls on the Run was implementing life skills in young girls so they can live confident, healthy and joyful lives.
 Something I wish I had been taught at that age.
 They are the reason I ran for our chapter’s philanthropy chairman during my sophomore year of college.
 My greatest ambition was to create a culture of generosity within my chapter and for my sisters to be proud to serve our community and live out our values and ritual.
-Serving as Service and Charitable Giving Chairman was what gave me my first real taste of selflessness.
+Serving as my chapter’s philanthropy chairman was what gave me my first real taste of selflessness.
 I was working for somebody else’s benefit instead of my own, and I realized that’s how I wanted to spend my life.
 My hard work and compassion could completely transform someone else’s life.
 I was connecting with people around me and I was genuinely caring for them in ways I hadn’t before I was introduced to philanthropy.
 I have changed into a more kind and empathetic person.

 The empathy I gained through my sorority led me to where I am today.
 I am currently enrolled in the Indiana University Lilly Family School of Philanthropy to receive my master’s in philanthropic studies.
 I’m only four months into my program and my view on philanthropy has been flipped upside down.
 My entire experience with philanthropy had been so formal that I didn’t realize it extends beyond donating time, talent or treasure.
 This discovery is what I want to share with you today.